Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Behavior of Beam-Dump ``Ceiling''

-{\bf Dependence on background and systematic uncertainty estimates.} A similar exercise can be done for the case where a different number of signal events $N_{\rm req}^{\prime\prime}$ is required to determine the sensitivity reach.
+A similar exercise can be done for the case where a different number of signal events $N_{\rm req}^{\prime\prime}$ is required to determine the sensitivity reach.
 For example, one could incorrectly estimate backgrounds and/or systematics so that the true sensitivity reach would have been $g^{\prime\prime}$.
 We find that $g^{\prime\prime}$ is expressed as

 This relation suggests that unless an estimate of backgrounds or systematics is very poorly done, the numerator $|\log(N_{\rm req}^{\prime\prime}/N_{\rm req})|$ is much smaller than the denominator $ \log(N\langle P_{\rm prod} \rangle/N_{\rm req})-1$, making $g^{\prime\prime}$ differ insignificantly from $g$.